iures/lego/docs/guides/CONTRIBUTING.md

-# Contributing to Angular Material
+# Contributing to Crowdtap CT

  - [Code of Conduct](#coc)
  - [Signing the CLA](#cla)<br/><br/>